JuliaControl/ControlSystems.jl/docs/src/man/introduction.md

     Transfer functions represent systems using polynomials and may have poor numerical properties for high-order systems.
 Well-balanced state-space representations are often better behaved.
 See [Performance considerations](@ref) for more details.

 ## Plotting
 The ControlSystems package is using `RecipesBase.jl` ([link](https://github.com/JuliaPlots/RecipesBase.jl)) as interface to generate all the plots.
 This means that it is up to the user to choose a plotting library that supports `RecipesBase.jl`, a suggestion would be `Plots.jl` with which the user is also able to freely choose a back-end.
 The plots in this manual are generated using `Plots.jl` with the `GR` backend.
 If you have several back-ends for plotting then you can select the one you want to use with the corresponding `Plots` call (for `GR` this is `Plots.gr()`, some alternatives are `pyplot(), plotly(), pgfplots()`).
-A simple example where we generate a plot and save it to a file is
+A simple example where we generate a plot and save it to a file is shown below.

+More examples of plots are provided in [Plotting functions](@ref).

 ```@example INTRO
 using Plots
 bodeplot(tf(1,[1,2,1]))
 ```

-More examples of plots are provided in [Plotting](@ref).